Eric Bicfalvi

-Eric Cosmin Bicfalvi (['erik kosˈmin ˈbikfalvi]; born 5 February 1988) is a Romanian professional footballer who plays as an attacking midfielder or a forward for Russian Premier League club Ural Yekaterinburg.
+Eric Cosmin Bicfalvi (['erik kosˈmin ˈbikfalvi]; born 5 February 1988) is a Romanian professional footballer who plays as an attacking midfielder or a forward.

 Bicfalvi began his senior career with Fink Fenster Petrești in the Romanian third tier, and went on to amass over 100 appearances in the Liga I for Jiul Petroșani, FC Steaua București and Gloria Buzău combined.
 He moved abroad for the first time by joining Ukrainian team Volyn Lutsk in 2012, where he was top scorer of the national league in the 2014–15 season.
 After brief spells in China and back to Romania, Bicfalvi has played in Russia since 2016.

 Bicfalvi has been a full Romania international since November 2014, making his debut in a 2–0 friendly win over Denmark.
 He previously represented the nation at under-19 and under-21 levels.

 Club career

 In 2005, Bicfalvi began his senior career in the Romanian third division with Fink Fenster Petrești, where he spent one year.
 During this period, he made 23 appearances and scored nine goals for the club.
 The following season he moved to Liga I side Jiul Petroșani.
 After the team was relegated, he was signed by FC Steaua București on a five-year deal.

 In 2012, as his contract expired he subsequently joined Ukrainian club Volyn Lutsk.
 Bicfalvi ended the 2014–15 Ukrainian Premier League season as joint-top scorer with 17 goals, which earned him a transfer to Liaoning Whowin in the Chinese Super League on 7 July 2015.

 He did not adapt to life in China and after a brief spell with Dinamo București, the cross-town rival of his former club Steaua, he put pen on a contract with Tom Tomsk, newly promoted to the Russian Premier League.

 On 23 January 2017, he signed a two-and-a-half-year contract with another Russian first division side, Ural Yekaterinburg.
 Bicfalvi was chosen as Russian Premier League player of the month for May 2022 after scoring 4 goals in 4 games during the month.

+Bicfalvi left Ural Yekaterinburg after eight years at the club on 15 January 2025.

+After nine years in Russia, Bicfalvi returned in Liga I signing a contract with Oțelul Galați until June 2026.

 International career

 Bicfalvi is a former Romania youth international, representing the nation at under-19 and under-21 levels.

-In August 2013, after not being convoked by the Romania senior team on any occasion, his agent announced that Bicfalvi would like to play for Hungary in the near future.
+In August 2013, after not being called up by the Romania senior team on any occasion, his agent announced that Bicfalvi would like to play for Hungary in the near future.

 However, Romania senior manager Anghel Iordănescu named him as a possible call-up for the next UEFA Euro 2016 qualifier against Northern Ireland in November 2014.
 On 18 November that year, Bicfalvi made his full debut in a friendly with Denmark.